turtleletortue/android_twrp_Moqi_i7s/README.md

 mauronofrio
 thesprintster

-Orangefox recovery compile instructions
+## Orangefox recovery compile instructions :

-Clone orangefox recovery repo from gitlab
+Clone orangefox recovery repo from gitlab to bootable/recovery

 The orangefox compile settings are included in orangefox.txt.
 Just copy paste that in terminal and you are good to go.